yoember/yoember.github.io/index.md

 });
 ```

-Add the following code in your environment.js file if you plan to deploy the app to firebase again.
-Without your pages won't load.
+Add the following code in your `environment.js` file if you plan to deploy the app to firebase again.
+Without it your pages won't load.

 ```js
 //config/environment.js